 What people are mostly scared of is the risk of being stung.
 Make sure you explain to them the all measures of safety will be introduced.
 And offer them free honey too, it could help.

 10. DON’T EXPECT A LARGE PROFIT FROM SELLING YOUR HONEY

 “There’s very little profit in it,” Warren says.
 “I just about cover my equipment.
 I raise the bees mainly to produce honey for myself, friends and relatives.
 Beekeeping is just a hobby for me.”

-"I open up the hives at least once a week to check that a queen is available and that the bees are laying eggs,” Warren says.
+“I open up the hives at least once a week to check that a queen is available and that the bees are laying eggs,” Warren explains.